databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

 distance of the grid.
 The reader supports the following options:

-    * :code:`extensions` (default "*") - raster file extensions, e.g. "tiff" and "nc", optionally separated by ";" (StringType),
-      e.g. "grib;grb" or "*" or ".tif" or  "tif" (what the file ends with will be tested), case insensitive
-    * :code:`'vsizip` (default false) - if the rasters are zipped files, set this to true (BooleanType)
-    * :code:`resolution` (default 0) - resolution of the output grid (IntegerType)
     * :code:`combiner` (default "mean") - combiner operation to use when converting raster to grid (StringType), options:
-      "mean", "min", "max", "median", "count", "average", "avg"
+      "average", "avg", "count", "max", "mean", "median", and "min"
     * :code:`driverName` (default "") - when the extension of the file is not enough, specify the driver (e.g. .zips) (StringType)
+    * :code:`extensions` (default "*") - raster file extensions, e.g. "tiff" and "nc", optionally separated by ";" (StringType),
+      e.g. "grib;grb" or "*" or ".tif" or  "tif" (what the file ends with will be tested), case insensitive; useful like a glob filter to ignore other files in the directory, e.g. sidecar files
     * :code:`kRingInterpolate` (default 0) - if the raster pixels are larger than the grid cells, use k_ring interpolation with n = kRingInterpolate (IntegerType)
     * :code:`nPartitions` (default <spark.conf.get("spark.sql.shuffle.partitions")>) - you can specify the
       starting number of partitions, will grow (x10 up to 10K) for retile and/or tessellate (IntegerType)
+    * :code:`resolution` (default 0) - resolution of the output grid (IntegerType)
     * :code:`retile` (default false) - recommended to re-tile to smaller tiles, not used for geo-scientific files (BooleanType)
     * :code:`sizeInMB` (default 0) - subdivide on initial read if value > 0 provided; this is forced (8MB default)
       for geo-scientific files (IntegerType)
+    * :code:`skipProject` (default false) - mostly for troubleshooting, only good up to tessellate phase, most likely (BooleanType) will fail in combiner phase, e.g. can be used with :code:`stopAtTessellate` to help with initial processing of challenging datasets
+    * :code:`srid` (default 0) - can attempt to set the SRID on the dataset, e.g. if it isn't already set (IntegerType);
+      if a dataset has no SRID, then WGS84 / SRID=4326 will be assumed
+    * :code:`stopAtTessellate` (default false) - optionally, return after tessellate phase, prior to the combiner phase (BooleanType)
-    * :code:`subdatasetName` (default "")- if the raster has subdatasets, select a specific subdataset by name (StringType)
+    * :code:`subdatasetName` (default "") - if the raster has subdatasets, select a specific subdataset by name (StringType)
     * :code:`tileSize` (default 512) - size of the re-tiled tiles, tiles are always squares of tileSize x tileSize (IntegerType)
-    * :code:`uriDeepCheck` (default "false") - specify whether more extensive testing of known URI parts is needed (StringType)
+    * :code:`uriDeepCheck` (default false) - specify whether more extensive testing of known URI parts is needed (StringType)
+    * :code:`vsizip` (default false) - if the rasters are zipped files, set this to true (BooleanType)
+    * :code:`verboseLevel` (default 0) - get increasing level of information (0..2) during processing (IntegerType)

 .. function:: format("raster_to_grid")